 1. What is the Massachusetts Clean Energy Internship Program?

-Students looking for an internship in the clean energy industry will be required to complete an online application that includes a resume, transcript, and supporting eligibility documents (as discussed in the response to Question #10).
-Students will identify their academic background and the industry subsector in which they would prefer to intern.
-Representatives from employers looking to host interns review these applications and select candidates with the qualifications that are most suited to their needs.
-Internships are full or part-time during the session, typically over a twelve (12)‐week period.
+Students seeking an internship will complete an online application including their resume, academic background, and preferred industry subsector.
+Employers will review these applications and select candidates to interview and hire.
+Internships are full or part-time during the twelve (12) week session.
+There are three (3) sessions per year.
 Employers will provide a meaningful internship opportunity and mentorship opportunities for each intern.
-Upon completion of the internship, eligible employers will request a reimbursement from MassCEC for the stipend paid to the intern.
+Upon completion of the internship, employers will request reimbursement from MassCEC for the wages paid to the intern(s).

-5. What are the eligibility requirements for organizations to participate in the program?
+4. What are the eligibility requirements for organizations to participate in the Program?